Crickhowell: Location

 The town lies on the River Usk, on the southern edge of the Black Mountains and in the eastern part of the Brecon Beacons National Park.
 Significant parts of the surrounding countryside, over 20000 acre, form part of the Glanusk Park estate.

 Toponymy and language

 The name Crickhowell is an anglicised spelling that corresponds to the Welsh Crucywel.
 The name is derived from Crug Hywel, meaning 'Hywel's mound'.
 This is usually identified with the Iron Age hill fort on nearby Table Mountain, although this has the local name of Mynydd y Begwn.
 It may be that Crug Hywel refers to the castle mound in the town itself.
 The language of Crickhowell (and Llangynidr) was originally Welsh.
-In his 1893 book Wales and her language, John E. Southall, reports that over 60% of the population of Crickhowell spoke Welsh, although the town was only a few miles from more anglicised Abergavenny.
+In his 1893 book Wales and her language, John E. Southall reports that over 60% of the population of Crickhowell spoke Welsh, although the town was only a few miles from more anglicised Abergavenny.

+In a 1966 letter, the English author J. R. R. Tolkien wrote that the name Crickhowell was the inspiration for the name of the fictional town of Crickhollow, in Tolkien's fantasy novel trilogy The Lord of the Rings.